andrewhutchison1/inline_visitor/README.md

 `inline_visitor` is a lightweight C++11 utility that localises the visitation of `Boost.Variant` objects, leveraging the power of C++11's lambdas against the robust machinery of `Boost.Variant`.
-Using this header, you can visit `boost::variant` objects "inline" without having to declare a verbose and cumbersome `static_visitor`.
+Using this header, you can visit `boost::variant` objects "inline" without having to use the verbose and cumbersome `static_visitor` idiom explicitly.

 ### Installation

-Simply copy the file `inline_visitor.hpp` into the folder of your project or anywhere on your compiler's include path.
+Simply copy the file `inline_visitor.hpp` into your project directory or anywhere on your compiler's include path.
 A C++11 capable compiler is required.

 ### Usage